On Eisenstein series in $M_{2k}(\Gamma_0(N))$ and their applications: Introduction

 Let $m \in \mathbb{N}$, $r_i \in \mathbb{N}_0$, and $a_i \in \mathbb{N}$ for all $1 \leq i \leq m$.
 Let

 denote the number of representations of $n$ by the quadratic form

-In Section \ref{sec:7}, we apply Theorem \ref{th:1} to obtain the following formula for representations of an integer by a family of quadratic forms with odd square-free coefficients: { } Then we compare our formula with recent formulas from Cooper et al. \cite{cooperrmf} and classical results by Ramanujan \cite{cooper, mordell, 19ramanujanocaf}.
-We also illustrate our formula with $2N=6$ and give a description of $C_{6}\left(g(z)^{8 r_1} g(3 z)^{8 r_3}\right)$ in terms of eta quotients.
+In Section \ref{sec:7}, we apply Theorem \ref{th:1} to obtain the following formula for representations of an integer by a family of quadratic forms with odd square-free coefficients: { } Then we compare our formula with recent formulas from Cooper et al. \cite{cooperrmf} and classical results by Ramanujan \cite{cooper,mordell,19ramanujanocaf}.
+We also illustrate our formula with $2N=6$ and give a description of $C_{6}\left(g(z)^{8 r_1} g(3 z)^{8 r_3};z\right)$ in terms of eta quotients.

-One might expect to use (\ref{eq:32}) to determine Fourier coefficients of eta quotients in $E_{2k}(\Gamma_0(N))$.
-In \cite{alacaaygin2015, alacaayginL24} we take advantage of a similar idea, for fixed weight and level, to determine Fourier coefficients of certain families of weight $2$ eta quotients.
+One can use (\ref{eq:32}) to determine Fourier coefficients of eta quotients in $E_{2k}(\Gamma_0(N))$.
+In \cite{alacaaygin2015} we take advantage of a similar idea, for fixed weight and level, to determine Fourier coefficients of certain families of weight $2$ eta quotients.
 It seems, if $N \in \mathbb{N}$ square-free and the weight is greater than $2$, then there are only two eta quotients in $E_{2k}(\Gamma_0(N))$.
-We try to explain the reason for this in Section \ref{sec:6}.
-In Section \ref{sec:6} we also discuss two interesting relations between zeros of a modular form and the Fourier coefficients of $f(z) \in E_{2k}(\Gamma_0(N))$.
+We try to explain the reason for this in Section \ref{sec:7}.

+In Section \ref{sec:8} we find the equivalent of (\ref{eq:19}) for Eisenstein series those twisted by Dirichlet characters.
+The rest of the section is dedicated to explain how to apply these methods to modular form spaces in a more general setting.